google/kf/docs/install.md

 ## Upload buildpacks
 Buildpacks are provided by the operator and can be uploaded to Knative using the CLI.
 A set of buidpacks is included in this repo.
-Change into the `buildpack-samples` directory run the following command.
+Change into the `samples/buildpacks` directory run the following command.

 ```